-Like so many others in this field, I came upon scientific illustration in a circuitous way.
+Like so many others in this field, I came upon visual design in a circuitous way.
 I loved drawing and science as a child, but it never occurred to me to put the two together.
-I'm interested in making learning more accessible to anyone, and as more information and distractions compete for our attention, I'm convinced that visual communication and education is more important than ever.
+I'm interested in making learning more accessible and helpful tools more accessible to everyone.
+As more information and distractions compete for our attention, I'm convinced that visual communication, education, and ease-of-use is more important than ever.

 I completed another bachelor's degree in biology at the University of Central Oklahoma, and then began to study under the direction of Gretchen Halpert in the Scientific Illustration Distance Program.
 This tremendously helpful program allowed me to attend online, fully interactive classes in the evening, all while holding a full-time job.
 I learned to work with traditional mediums such as graphite, ink, colored pencil, and watercolor.
 During the height of the pandemic in June 2020, I completed the program with a virtual internship with the Oklahoma Aquarium, designing a field guide directed at teenagers interested in marine biology.

-I desired formal training using digital tools, and began a certification in Graphic Design through the Rhode Island School of Design Continuing Education program.
-Through this program, I am now skilled in the Adobe Creative Cloud Suite, namely InDesign, Illustrator, and Photoshop.
-I also learned to write some HTML and CSS code for user interface and design purposes.
+I desired formal training using digital tools, and am completing a certificate in Graphic Design through the Rhode Island School of Design Continuing Education program.
+I am also working on a Google UX Design Certificate, and gaining experience with wireframing, low and high-fidelity prototypes, and designing in Figma.

 I have been a member of the Guild of Natural Science Illustrators since 2019, and currently serve as a production editor with their journal, the Journal of Natural Science Illustration.
 This is a volunteer position that enables me to stay current with trends in illustration and graphic design, and allows me to hone my editing skills.
 As a bonus, I get to see all of the beautiful artwork included in each issue before it goes to press!